Are you worried that your emails are going to Spam? Wondering how to stop WordPress emails going to spam folders?

 Enter an email address to send the test email.
 Once the email is sent, you will get a success message.

 That’s all about the easy way to Stop WordPress Emails from Going To Spam using Amazon SES and WP Mail SMTP.
-Now, your mails will be delivered reliably.
+Now, your emails will be delivered reliably.